AnthonyOstrich/NicolasRage/README.md

 Work in progress.

-To run go to the main folder and run ./gradlew desktop:run
+To compile, go the project folder and run gradlew desktop:dist.
+The compiled jar can be found in /desktop/build/libs.